-Step 6: Sign into/ download your replacement apps
+6. Sign into your account to download your replacement apps

 If you chose to import your iOS apps to Android, you should compare your list of apps on both phones and make sure they all transferred over properly.
 If they didn't, you'll need to go to the Google Play Store and start looking for replacements.

 Some of your iOS apps won't transfer over automatically because they're paid apps.
 In the majority of cases, an app you bought on iOS will not be available for free on Android – so the game you paid $4.99 for in the iOS App Store will be another $4.99 if you want to play it on Android.

 Otherwise, some apps may just be exclusive to iOS, in which case you'll need to find an equivalent app to take its place.
 We've collected the best Android apps to replace them, organized into photography, design, education, entertainment, fitness, music, productivity, customization, and weather.

 You can also check out the best free Android apps or the best Android games.

 If you’re already using Chrome on iOS to sync with Chrome on your desktop computer, you don’t need to worry about this step.
 But if you’ve been using the stock Safari browser on your iOS device you’ll need to export your bookmarks.
 Safari syncs with the desktop version, so go into that and choose File > Export Bookmarks.
 You can then import them into Chrome on your desktop, which will then sync with Chrome on your Android device.

 It’s important to note that this will not export your stored passwords or autofill entries, so make sure you’ve got a note of any passwords you need to keep.